This is a difficult time. Here are Answers to your common questions and concerns to get you through this shortage.

 What about toddler formulas?

-Toddler formulas are not recommended as they contain different nutrient profiles (and in general are not even needed for toddlers!).
+Most formulas are not recommended as they contain different nutrient profiles (and in general are not even needed for toddlers!).
+Here is a visual of toddler formulas that would be appropriate if you can’t find your preferred formulas.
 If you are in a bind, you can use a toddler formula if your child is close to one year of age (Please run this by your Pediatrician as well).

 Should I buy European formulas?